Back to Life

 How can I get involved?

-If you are the owner of a building in the town centre of Newport that has unused space that could be suitable for a new use then we’d like to hear from you.
+If you are the owner of a building in our core investment area that has unused space that could be suitable for a new use then we’d like to hear from you.
 We’re particularly interested in historic buildings or more modern buildings which have the potential to have a significant positive impact on the conservation area.
-We are not anticipating providing grants through a bidding system, rather we intend working with property owners to identify suitable buildings and find the best approach to supporting each initiative.
+Grants of up to 20% of of eligible costs are available.
+If your would like to find out more please read our guidance and submit an expression of interest form here.